How To Do Currumbin Wildlife Sanctuary In A Single Day

 Recognise the life-saving efforts of our Oz wildlife heroes

 Currumbin Wildlife Sanctuary wouldn’t be possible without the extraordinary work of our veterinary team and volunteers at the wildlife hospital.
 These wonderful vets have dedicated their lives to rehabilitating and preserving wildlife – so why not take some time out of your busy schedule to gain some insight into daily realities?
+Watch as the incredible vets operate on some of the over 10,000 aniamls that come through the doors every year.
 Visits are free, but you can earn some extra karma points by making a donation.

 11:50am: Catch a train at the nearby station